fhumbertodf/dicionario/Textos01.md

 I love flowers.
 I have a flower garden.
 My garden is in front of my house.
-My neighbour has a garden too.
+My neighbor has a garden too.
 My garden has different types of flowers.
 I have roses in my garden.
 I have tulips in my garden.
 I have petunias in my garden.
-My garden has different colours.
+My garden has different colors.
 I plant red flowers.
 I plant orange flowers.
 I plant blue flowers.